The flap fabric is a Kokka cotton/linen mix I've had for a few years now. The body is a linen/rayon upholstery fabric.

 These cute little pouches don't take long to make, and the construction is pretty basic.
-But keep in mind the zipper is attached to a steep curve, so these are a sewing project for those with intermediate sewing skills.
+But keep in mind the zipper is attached to a steep curve, so these are a sewing project for those with intermediate sewing skills and confidence with zippers.
 The tutorial assumes you know how to sew zippers, attach binding, etc.

 You might want to try "The Easier One" first.
 This one measures 5.25" x 2" at the base, and about 3.5" high (13 x 5 x 9cm).

 The one labeled "The Harder One" is even smaller and cuter, and a challenge to sew.
 Just pay extra attention to getting the zipper lined up neatly before sewing the final steps.
 This one can be made with a 12" zip, but then it is even harder!
 The Harder One measures 4" x 2.5" at the base, and about 3" high (10 x 6 x 8cm).